The NPMS Operator Standards is an online document that contains detailed information

 Determine if Changes Have Occurred

-OSAVE, which is accessible to operators using their PIMMA username and password.
-If it is determined that no changes are necessary to the breakout tank data since the previous submission, the operator should alert NPMS staff via email.
-The email sent to the staff must include the OPID and state that there are no changes to the existing breakout tank data reflecting as of December 31 of the previous year
+Operators can view their existing breakout tank data in the NPMS via OSAVE, which is accessible to operators using their NPMS account.
+If it is determined that no changes are necessary to the breakout tank data since the previous submission, the operator still must notify NPMS staff.
+A notification of no changes, in place of a data submission, fulfills the annual NPMS submission requirement.
+The operator should send NPMS staff their breakout tank no change notification via email.
+The email must include the OPID and state that there are no changes necessary to the existing breakout tank data to reflect operations as of December 31 of the previous year (e.g., the submission due March 15, 2024 reflects operations as of December 31, 2023).

 If the change is that all breakout tank data for the OPID should be removed from the NPMS (e.g., due to divestiture or permanent abandonment of all breakout tanks), the operator should alert NPMS staff via email.
 The email sent to NPMS staff must include the OPID and the completed cover/transmittal letter (refer to the Summary of Required Components for Breakout Tanks for a template cover/transmittal letter).